The five things you should do when your partner or adult child moves in

 Your new housemate will need to:

-• Tell their bank, insurance company, employer, the council and DVLA their new address
+• Tell their bank, insurance company, employer, the council, and DVLA their new address.

-• Redirect post
+• Redirect post.

-• Join the electoral roll
+• Join the electoral roll.

-• Put any non-essential items, like furniture, into storage
+• Put any non-essential items into storage.

-• Cancel direct debits used for previous bills and set up any new ones that are needed
+• Cancel direct debits used for previous bills and set up any new ones that are needed.